roytang/blog/content/posts/2006/02/a-numbers-puzzle.md

 _

-Edit 2017: The link above is dead, so I&'ve recovered the answer from the Wayback Machine, for my own sanity.
+Edit 2017: The link above is dead, so I've recovered the answer from the Wayback Machine, for my own sanity.

-They&'re all prisoners!
+They're all prisoners!

 1) 85 &#8211; Al Capone

-2) 37 &#8211; Paul Newman&'s character in Cool Hand Luke
+2) 37 &#8211; Paul Newman's character in Cool Hand Luke

 3) 655321 &#8211; Alex in A Clockwork Orange